-Parameter AU Criteria Assessment Method Data Requirements TDS 1A-1E, 2-3 Not to exceed Zone specific TDS criteria listed in the DRBC Water Quality Regulations, Sections 3.20, 3.30 and 4.20.2 Less than 1 observation plus 1 confirmatory observation per AU fail the criteria (see note below).
-At least 20 samples per AU over the assessment period Hardness 2-3 Not to exceed Zone specific 30-day average criteria listed in DRBC Water Quality Regulations, Section 3.30.2 and 3.30.3 Less than 1 observation plus 1 confirmatory observation per AU fail the criteria At least three samples in a 30-day period At least 20 samples per AU over the assessment period Chlorides 2-3 Not to exceed Zone specific criteria listed in DRBC Water Quality Regulations, Section 3.30.2 and 3.30.3 Less than 1 observation plus 1 confirmatory observation per AU fail the criteria At least two samples in a 15-day period (AU 2) At least three samples in a 30-day period (AU 3) At least 20 samples per AU over the assessment period Odor 1A-1E, 2-3 Not to exceed Zone specific criteria listed in DRBC Water Quality Regulations, Sections 3.20 and 3.30 Less than 1 observation plus 1 confirmatory observation per AU fail the criteria Available data Phenois 1A-1E, 2-3 Not to exceed Zone specific criteria listed in DRBC Water Quality Regulations, Section 3.20 and 3.30 Less than 1 observation plus 1 confirmatory observation per AU fail the criteria At least 20 samples per AU over the assessment period Sodium (Na) 3 at or above RM 98 Not to exceed 30-day average criteria listed in DRBC Water Quality Regulations, Section 3.30.3 Less than 1 observation plus 1 confirmatory observation per AU fail the criteria At least three samples in a 30-day period (AU 3) At least 20 samples per AU over the assessment period Turbidity 1A-1E, 2-3 Not to exceed Zone specific criteria listed in DRBC Water Quality Regulations, Sections 3.20 and 3.30 Less than 1 observation plus 1 confirmatory observation per AU fail the criteria At least three samples in a 30-day period (AU 3) At least 20 samples per AU over the assessment period

-Systemic Toxicants 2-3 Not to exceed criteria listed in DRBC Water Quality Regulations, Section 3.30 No more than one (1) exceedence in an AU over a three year window Available data Carcinogens 2-3 Not to exceed criteria listed in DRBC Water Quality Regulations, Section 3.30 No more than one (1) exceedence in an AU over a three year window Available data Drinking Water Closures 1A-1E, 2-3 No frequent or extended closures of drinking water facilities due to recurring or chronic water quality concerns No closures affecting an AU over over the assessment period Administrative closures for drinking water supply over the assessment period.
+Parameter AU Criteria Assessment Method Data Requirements TDS 1A-1E, 2-3 Not to exceed Zone specific TDS criteria listed in the DRBC Water Quality Regulations, Sections 3.20, 3.30 and 4.20.2 Less than 1% of observations per AU fail the criteria At least 20 samples per AU over the assessment period Hardness 2-3 Not to exceed Zone specific 30-day average criteria listed in DRBC Water Quality Regulations, Section 3.30.2 and 3.30.3 Less than 1% of observations per AU fail the criteria At least three samples in a 30-day period At least 20 samples per AU over the assessment period Chlorides 2-3 Not to exceed Zone specific criteria listed in DRBC Water Quality Regulations, Section 3.30.2 and 3.30.3 Less than 1% of observations per AU fail the criteria At least two samples in a 15- day period (AU 2) At least three samples in a 30-day period (AU 3) At least 20 samples per AU over the assessment period Odor 1A-1E, 2-3 Not to exceed Zone specific criteria listed in DRBC Water Quality Regulations, Sections 3.20 and 3.30 Less than 1% of observations per AU fail the criteria Available data Phenols 1A-1E, 2-3 Not to exceed Zone specific criteria listed in DRBC Water Quality Regulations, Section 3.20 and 3.30 Less than 1% of observations per AU fail the criteria At least 20 samples per AU over the assessment period Sodium (Na) 3 at or above RM 98 Not to exceed 30-day average criteria listed in DRBC Water Quality Regulations, Section 3.30.3 Less than 1% of observations per AU fail the criteria At least three samples in a 30-day period (AU 3) At least 20 samples per AU over the assessment period Turbidity 1A-1E, 2-3 Not to exceed Zone specific criteria listed in DRBC Water Quality Regulations, Sections 3.20 and 3.30 Less than 1% of observations per AU fail the criteria At least three samples in a 30-day period (AU 3) At least 20 samples per AU over the assessment period Systemic Toxicants 2-3 Not to exceed criteria listed in DRBC Water Quality Regulations, Section 3.30 No more than one (1) exceedance in an AU over a three year window Available data Carcinogens 2-3 Not to exceed criteria listed in DRBC Water Quality Regulations, Section 3.30 No more than one (1) exceedance in an AU over a three year window Available data Drinking Water Closures 1A-1E, 2-3 No frequent or extended closures of drinking water facilities due to recurring or chronic water quality concerns No closures affecting an AU over over the assessment period Administrative closures for drinking water supply over the assessment period.
 Information from one or more drinking water intake facility per AU.